Buba Galadima

-Buba Galadima is a Nigerian politician who was National Secretary of the Congress for Progressive Change (CPC) a party formed in the run-up to the 2011 national elections as a leading platform for former military ruler and President of Nigeria General Muhammadu Buhari.
+Buba Galadima (born 1948) is a Nigerian politician who was National Secretary of the Congress for Progressive Change (CPC), a party formed in the run-up to the 2011 national elections as a leading platform for former military ruler and President of Nigeria General Muhammadu Buhari.
 He was the Spokesperson of the People's Democratic Party.

 Background

 Buba Galadima an engineer by profession, is a graduate of Ahmadu Bello University, Zaria.
 He hails from Gashua, Yobe State.

 He participated in the 1994/95 Constitutional Conference.

 Galadima was Director General of the Nigeria Maritime Authority (NMA) from 1996 to 1998.

 Political career

 During the Nigerian Fourth Republic, established in May 1999, Galadima became the chieftain of the leading opposition party, the All Nigeria People's Party (ANPP).
 In June 2002, Galadima was interviewed on a proposal by President Olusegun Obasanjo to restructure local governments in the country.
 He expressed his party's opposition to the move.
 He said that Obasanjo, "the usurper president of this country", was trying to sneak in the changes surreptitiously, giving state governors the right to appoint unelected officials to run the local governments, but also introducing Consultative Assemblies for regions and thus undermining the powers of the states.

 On 29 April 2004, Galadima was arrested in Abuja by officers from the State Security Services (SSS).

 Amnesty International expressed concern that he was at risk of torture or ill-treatment.

 As chairman of the mobilization committee of the Conference of Nigerian Political Parties (CNPP) Galadima had planned to be involved in an anti-government protest which took place on 3 May in Abuja and Lagos.

 He was released without charge on 13 May.

 After the 21 April 2007, presidential election, the Supreme Court heard various charges of impropriety.
 Galadima, National Campaign Secretary of The Buhari Organisation (TBO), claimed that the ruling Peoples Democratic Party (PDP) was trying to frame Buhari with false claims about the sources of his campaign funding.

 He said the PDP was plotting "to take them [opposition leaders] out of circulation so that they can continue with their misdeeds against the Nigerian people unnoticed".

 When ethnic violence broke out in Jos, Plateau State in November 2008, with the death toll rising above 350, Galadima called for a declaration of emergency rule in the state to stop the killing and maiming by thugs, who he said seemed to be armed by the state government.
 TBO called for an independent Judicial Enquiry Panel to look into the cause of the crisis.

 In November 2009, Galadima said that if the government failed to reform the State Security Service (SSS), the result could be "chaotic, anarchic and violence prone 2011 elections".
 This repeated a statement made by SSS Director General Afakiriya Gadzama.
 The SSS arrested and interrogated Galadima on the grounds that his statement was a call for violent change.